Research project: writing and management (4889)

 Content

 In this course the students will learn skills to manage how to write and present scientific projects.
-In addition, also ethical considerations in research are covered as well as correct statistical analysis of their data.
+In addition, a method for the correct statistical analysis of their data is also covered.
 The content is divided in the following modules:

 Module 1: Research project and planning